 Important Food Safety Tips for Grilling

-With the last gasp for grilling season this weekend… and since this is Food Safety Education Month… I thought it would be a good opportunity to post some Food Safety Grilling Tips… these are courtesy of the Partnership for Food Safety Education.
+With the official start of this year's grilling season about to start ...
+I thought it would be a good opportunity to re-post some Food Safety Grilling Tips… these are courtesy of the Partnership for Food Safety Education.

 A true "Grill Master" always knows to clean, separate, cook and chill to ensure a pleasant cookout for all.